tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-2.md

 ## Setting up a Caching Infrastructure

-We introduced the basic topology of a Publish system and a dispatcher in Part 1 of this series.
+We introduced the basic topology of a Publish system and a dispatcher in Chapter 1 of this series.
 A set of Publish and Dispatcher servers can be configured in a lot of variations – depending on the expected load, the topology of your data center(s) and the desired failover properties.

 We will sketch the most common topologies and describe the advantages and where they fall short.
 The list - of course – never can be comprehensive.
 The only limit is your imagination.